With or Without God By Gretta Vosper

 Ron Murdock shares Part 3 of his ideas from the book ‘With or Without God’ By Gretta Vosper.

 The church and its numerous denominations resemble advertisers marketing techniques that focus on specific groups.
 When attending a church service take a look around you to see what kind of crowd is in attendance.
 Not very often will you see a variety of people.
 The belief that everything runs in an orderly fashion is pushed out the door but the truth is that randomness may be more of the order of things.
 Another thing people are led to believe is that if you toe the line God will bless you but step out of line God will find a way of getting even with you.
 This winds up being little more than trash talk.

-Unless you have met Jesus face to face nobody knows who he really was like.
-There is so much information recorded about Jesus, so much of it may be inaccurate or cannot be known.
-For all what we know we could be reading stories about a man who might not have existed.
+Unless you have met Jesus face to face, nobody knows who he really was like.
+There is so much information recorded about Jesus, a lot of it may be inaccurate or cannot be known.
+For all what we know, we could be reading stories about a man who might not have even existed.
 First hand knowledge or direct experience is a lot more reliable than data that has been passed along over a number of years.
-There is nothing particularly outstanding about the moral teachings of Jesus as it is more common sense than anything else.
+There’s nothing particularly outstanding about the moral teachings of Jesus as it is more common sense than anything else.